How to use Nespresso-compatible capsules

 Nespresso-compatible capsules are more widely available – in supermarkets as well as online - so you could pop these into your trolley along with your weekly shop.
 Many are a similar price to Nespresso but some – particularly supermarket own-brands - are cheaper, plus you won’t have to pay for delivery.

-In our three years of testing Nespresso-compatible capsules, we've made hundreds of espressos using a wide range of popular brands, and found that every brand worked properly overall, but there is an art to getting the best results.
+Over four years of testing Nespresso-compatible coffee pods, we've made hundreds of espressos using a wide range of popular brands, and found that every brand worked properly overall, but there is an art to getting the best results.
 Taking a little extra care when inserting the capsule pays off, so make sure you follow our tips below:

 1. Check your machine is compatible